Semantic Versioning 2.0.0 - http://semver.org

 If you can get your test code coverage up to 100%, you can manage semver releases in a much more sane way.

 If you're code has 100% test coverage, semver works like this:

 - Did your change break the tests?
 MAJOR version bump

 - Did your change add to the API but not break the tests?
 MINOR version bump

 - Did your change not add to the API and not break the tests?
 PATCH version bump

 The only time existing tests can be changed is when you're deploying a major version.

-Tests for only the new API addition need to be added for a minor version deployment.
+Tests for the new API addition only are added for a minor version deployment.

 With this technique, you take the human interpretation (and therefore potential for human error) out of the equation.
 Semantic versioning becomes very easy and intuitive.